Loading...

 No. The $2,750 covers the emergency make-safe only — the immediate stabilisation and mitigation response.
 Full restoration (structural drying, mould remediation, rebuilding, contents restoration) is scoped and quoted separately once the initial emergency is resolved.
 Think of it as the emergency department visit before the specialist treatment plan.

 Yes.
 Disaster Recovery requires the initial $2,750 payment to commence emergency works.
-This model differs from some insurer-appointed contractors who direct-bill.
-The trade-off is speed: Disaster Recovery can attend immediately without waiting for insurer approval, and the compliant invoice is designed for straightforward reimbursement through your claim.
+Unlike insurer-appointed contractors who may take days to gain approval, we attend immediately.
+The trade-off is speed: Disaster Recovery can be on-site within the hour without waiting for insurer approval, and the compliant invoice is designed for straightforward reimbursement through your claim.

 The GICOP 2020 sets key claims handling timeframes: Para 68 — insurers must respond to claims within 10 business days of receipt.
 Para 70 — insurers must provide updates at least every 20 business days.
 Para 76 — once all information is received, insurers must decide within 10 business days.
 Para 77 — overall decision must be made within 4 months (12 months for catastrophe events).